adamrossnelson/CleryData/README.md

 do https://raw.githubusercontent.com/adamrossnelson/clerydata/master/clery_arrest.do
 ```

-Stata will first ask for a preferred log file location (see section on suggested naming convention beloe).
-Following that it'll ask for the location of the `.zip` files downloaded using `clery_grabber.py`.
+Stata will first ask for a preferred log file location (see above for suggested naming conventions).
+Following log file specification Stata will ask for the location of the `.zip` files downloaded using `clery_grabber.py`.

-### 3.3.2.
-Suggested naming convention

-When prompted for a log file name suggested name is `CleryDisc05to16.log` and/or `CleryArrest05to06.log` which will also produce `CleryDisc05to16.dta` and/or `CleryArrest05to06.dta` respectively at the log file location.
-(Update year reference as needed).

-## 3.4.
+## 3.3.
 Future implementations

-In addition to disciplinary referral data, Clery data also includes data regarding crimes committed and/or arrests that occured on and around campus.
-Future code will be aded to assemble panels of crime, arrest, and other Clery data.
+In addition to disciplinary referral data, Clery data also includes data regarding crimes committed that occured (were reported) on and around campus.
+Future code will be aded to assemble panels of crime, and other Clery data.

 # 4. Testing And Develpment Log